Creating Video Assignments

 Image: Link to ‘Course Content’ in the navbar

-• Under the Table of Contents, select the content module where you want the video assignment to be located.
-(In the example below, ‘Week 1’ module has been selected.)
+• Under the Table of Contents, select the content module where you want to place the video assignment.

 Video Assignment: Table of Contents